Code-Institute-Submissions/Paul-Browne-User-Centric-Front-End-Project/README.md

 * **Footer** - Each page of the website features a footer with links to social media, youtube, and Spotify.

+**Features left to implement**

+* Table of tour dates, links to collaborative musicians websites/social media.

 ## Technologies Used

 **1**. **HTML:** HTML was used to build this website.